October 7th - October 19th

 3rd: $75 (15%)

-1.1 - All games must be played on the Official Patch (aka RE Patch).
+1.1 - All games must be played on the ESOC Patch.

 1.2 - Every game must be recorded.

-1.10 - Every player must respect their opponent, casters and organizers.
-Misbehavior will result in a warning and can lead to disqualification.
+1.4 - Every player must respect their opponent, casters and organizers.
+Misbehavior** will result in a warning and can lead to disqualification.
 Racism and/or insults will not be tolerated.
 More information regarding this can be found in the Disqualification Rules section.

-1.11 - When a player disconnects from the internet BEFORE 2 minutes, the player can (when both agree) restart and replay the game.
-When the opponent does not agree to restart, the outcome of the game will be determined by the tournament administration.
+1.5 - When a player disconnects from the internet BEFORE 2 minutes, the player can (when both agree) restart and replay the game.
+When the opponent does not agree to restart, the outcome of the game will be determined by the tournament staff.